ARBUCHELI/BLOCKCHAIN-ADVISORY-SYSTEMS/README.md

 (RESPONSIVE WEB DESIGN PROJECT)

-This is a web desing project that uses HTML and responsive CSS.
+This is a project focused on Responsive Web Desigm, that uses HTML and responsive CSS.

 1) Donwload and unzip the folder with the repository files.
 2) You will find a zipped folder called "PICTURES" within the folder with the repository files.